Design and Technology

 Teachers plan for adult led activities within class as well as activities for provision area in the shared area between classes to apply their skills.

-If you have any questions about our Design and Technology teaching please speak to your child's class teacher or Miss Steinmann (DT Leader)
+If you have any questions about our Design and Technology teaching please speak to your child's class teacher or Mrs Steinmann-Burnell (DT Leader)